abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 * [Converting Create/Edit Modal to Page - Blazor](https://community.abp.io/posts/converting-createedit-modal-to-page-blazor-eexdex8y) by [Enis Necipoglu](https://twitter.com/EnisNecipoglu).
 * [Using Dapper with the ABP Framework](https://community.abp.io/posts/using-dapper-with-the-abp-framework-shp74p2l) by [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan).

 Thanks to the ABP Community for all the content they have published.
-You can also [post your ABP related (text or video) content](https://community.abp.io/articles/submit) to the ABP Community.
+You can also [post your ABP-related (text or video) content](https://community.abp.io/articles/submit) to the ABP Community.

 ## Conclusion